Building Resilience For Life

 Eliza has worked with children and young people in the outdoor industry for the last six years, both in pastoral and teaching roles.
 She absolutely loves working with young people.

 Eliza has recently graduated from the University of Portsmouth with a first class degree in child and youth development with psychology.

-She is your go-to person for all things Club related and is always happy to chat and help in whatever way she can.
+She is your go-to person for marketing & communications and is always happy to help in whatever way she can.